EthanCutting/Hack-The-Box-HTB-/Python/Basic/01-data-types-README.md

 This README covers **Python data types**, which are the foundation of all scripting, automation, and problem-solving in Python.

-Understanding data types helps you:
-- Store information correctly
-- Choose the right structure for the task
-- Write efficient and readable scripts

 ---

 ## Numbers